alevani/ant_war_simulation/REPORT.md

 Task allocation is interesting because it is a modern problem.
 Indeed, if swarm robotic is tomorrow's future we will need to precisely be able to tell an agent what its task is, or more precisely, it will have to decide itself what task to do.
 Imagine building a bridge with the help of a robotic swarm to counter a flood in a small village, each agent composing the safety bridge needs to be able to know what location to go to.
 This task allocation will work as described in the section (SECIONT N) where an agent decides to switch to another task based on a probabilistic model after encountering one of its kind.
 The operating cost of a task could be defined as a subsection of task allocation or as a variable.
 What will be the cost for an agent to move at a given area?
 Will it have enough battery to perform the task anyway or is he even capable of enduring the journey?
 Operating cost of tasks coupled with task allocations will answer these questions.
 Finally, even though pathfinder already is a widely studied topic, it is still interesting to include a pathfinder algorithm as it's how an ant moves, which is an immutable variable for our simulation.

+### [TODO]

-!!
-The above sentence I mean: it's like that, an ant move this way an not including it wouldn't make sense as it wouldn't be replicating ant swarm robotic behaviour".
+**!!
+The above sentence I mean: it's like that, an ant move this way an not including it wouldn't make sense as it wouldn't be replicating ant swarm robotic behaviour".**

-## 5.2 Robot implementation
+### 4.2.2 Robot implementation

 As for the software implementation, we will define a set of features the physical robot needs to complete the tasks.
 A set of features can go from wheels, motors, or even wings to the many types of sensors a robot can be equipped of.
 This way, we will be able to define what type of robot should be used and how the task could be implemented.
 The first need is a brain, even though ants are simple beings we still need to be able to send information to the different parts of the robot and control them.
 This brain can be simulated with a Raspberry Pi (which in short, is a small computer) or a robot that already contains a motherboard and a control unit.
 Secondly, a communication system will be useful to share the robot's chemical badge to another one as to imitate the transfer of information when ants touch antennas, which will make possible to do "task allocations" by sharing pieces of information on the currently performed task.
 Thirdly, we need a way to simulate movement, and since ants are not flying insects (unless they are winged males or females) wheels is the easiest way to replicate their movement.
 Fourthly, it would be nice if our ant robots wouldn't collide every time they run onto each other, and to do that the robot will have to be equipped with proximity sensors, probably at the front to avoid a collision.
 Finally, we need to simulate the pheromone trails in some way and it is likely going to be the biggest challenge because the robots are not yet capable of "sensing" odor as ants or humans do or they do it in a very limited fashion.